kibet-gilbert/co1_metaanalysis/README.md

 ### Population Structure.
 #### Haplotype Network.
 To elucidate the population structure, first a haplotype network needs to be infered.
-There are severally GUI tools: DNASP5/6 (Windows and MAC), PopART (Windows, MAC and Linux).
-But command line tools are limited.
+There are severally GUI tools: DNASP5/6 (Windows and MAC), [PopART (Windows, MAC and Linux)](http://popart.otago.ac.nz/documentation.shtml).
+But command line tools are limited and majority of those availavle are R packages.
 One is the haploNet fuction in the pegas R package.
 ##### pegas R package
 [Population and Evolutionary Genetics Analysis System (pegas)](https://doi.org/10.1093/bioinformatics/btp696) is an [R package](https://cran.r-project.org/web/packages/pegas/index.html) that relies on [ape](https://cran.r-project.org/web/packages/ape/), [adegenet](https://cran.r-project.org/web/packages/adegenet/) and other dependencies.
 The first step is to load and parse a FASTA file: the `ape::read.dna()` function of ape package is used here.